Bit Blasting Probabilistic Programs: Introduction

 We introduce a new approach to discretization that we call \emph{bit blasting}, by analogy with the technique of the same name in verification~\cite{5361322}.
 The key property of a bit blasted discretization is that it uses only \(\mathit{poly}(\log{n})\) Boolean random variables to represent a discretization on $n$ intervals.
 This is achieved by employing a binary representation of numbers and representing discretizations as discrete probabilistic programs over this binary representation.
 At first blush, this succinct representation would appear to lose too much accuracy to be a viable strategy, but we present both theoretical and empirical results to the contrary.

-First, we prove that a large class of common continuous densities can be bit blasted {\em soundly}, that is with no loss of accuracy versus a naive discretization.
+First, we prove that a large class of common continuous densities can be bit blasted {\em soundly}, that is with no loss of accuracy versus a na\"ive discretization.
 Table~\ref{table:distributions} lists example distributions that are in this class; we refer to the entire class as {\em mixed-gamma} distributions.

 For instance, consider discretizing a continuous uniform distribution between 0 and 1.
 Na\"ive discretization to \(2^{32}\) intervals requires enumeration of $2^{32}$ values.
 Instead, this distribution can be represented in binary as a tuple of 32 Bernoulli random variables of the form {\tt flip$(0.5)$}, i.e., coin tosses that are equally likely to have the value 0 or 1.
 This observation is not new, and a similar result holds for exponential distributions as well~\cite{10.1214/aoms/1177693058}.
 However, the bit blasted discretizations of other mixed-gamma densities are novel.
 Further, unlike the case for uniforms and exponentials, these discretizations are not defined as simply a tuple of independent Bernoulli random variables but rather require full-fledged discrete probabilistic programs over such variables.